-We will start the day with a tour of the Roman ruins of Salona, near Solin.
-After letting our imaginations roam free among the ancient ruins, and learning about the lives of its past inhabitants, we will continue on our way.
-Our next stop will be a family-owned olive oil-making business.
-We will go on a tour of their property, learn about olive oil, and try some of their products.
-We will combine this with a tour of the Klis Fortress, another incredible remnant of the long history of these parts.
-We will visit a local tavern for a traditional lunch which will further convince us of the magic of top-quality olive oil.
+You will start the day with a tour of the Roman ruins of Salona, near Solin.
+After letting our imaginations roam free among the ancient ruins, and learning about the lives of its past inhabitants, you will continue on your way.
+The next stop will be a family-owned olive oil-making business.
+You will go on a tour of their property, learn about olive oil, and try some of their products.
+You will combine this with a tour of the Klis Fortress, another incredible remnant of the long history of these parts.
+You will visit a local tavern for a traditional lunch which will further convince you of the magic of top-quality olive oil.
 After this comprehensive tour, you will have a free rest of the day in Split.

 Solin entrance fee

 Klis Fortress entrance fee

 After spending the night in Split, you will drive to Bosnia and Herzegovina, the third Balkan country on your list.
 The goal will be Mostar, a city famous for its Turkish influences that date back to the Ottoman Empire, and its incredible stone bridge that connects the two parts of this glorious city built around the Neretva River.

 You will walk through Mostar to take in some of its best sights and then commence on the food tour.
 This experience will be a great introduction to the multiculturalism of Balkan cuisine, with some classic Balkan meat dishes like “čevapi”, and the strong Ottoman influences that are a consequence of the Turkish invasions.
 These influences are present everywhere, with the popular “burek” savory pastry and Turkish coffee as just two examples.

 Overnight in Mostar